Last Updated on February 26, 2017 by Inspire Malibu

 Some advocates of greater government involvement in addressing the ongoing epidemic of opioid addiction are pleased with the act, though.
 “This act can help create real change for the millions of Americans impacted by the opioid crisis,” the Coalition to Stop Opioid Overdose said in a statement.

-The Centers for Disease Control and Prevention reports that last year in 2015, an estimated 33,000 people died as a result of opioids, both heroin and prescription painkillers.
-In fact, says the CDC, “nearly half of all opioid related deaths involve a prescription opiate.”
+The Centers for Disease Control and Prevention reports that in 2015, an estimated 33,000 people died from opioids, both heroin and prescription painkillers.
+In fact, says the CDC, “nearly half of all opioid-related deaths involve a prescription opiate.”

 President Obama proclaimed his support of the act early on, so it was no surprise that he signed it as soon as it came across his desk.